 All currently identified Priority Schools will be implementing all turnaround principles by the 2014-2015 school year.
-The core methodology for monitoring implementation has not changed, with the exception of a change from the WISE to MTW'S GMS (Online Planning Tool [OPT]) consolidation of reporting for all schools that includes specific reporting for Priority, Focus, and Targeted Intervention schools on implementation of all Turnaround Principles.
+The core methodology for monitoring implementation has not changed, with the exception of a change from the WISE to MTW'S GMS (Online Planning Tool [OPT]) consolidation of reporting for all schools that includes specific reporting for Priority, Focus, and Targeted Intervention schools on implementation of all Turnaround Principles (Submitted November 2014).
+Beginning with schools identified in the 2015-2016 school year, the Online Planning Tool (OPT) used for reporting for all schools will include specific reporting for Priority and Focus schools.